BgeeDB/bgee-unil/src/markdown/support/affyProcExprValues.md

 <a name="processed-expression-values-download-files"></a>Processed expression values download files
 -----------------------------------------------------------------

-The processed expression values download files can be retrieved per experiment for a specific species, accessed through FTP https://bgee.org/ftp/current/download/processed_expr_values/affymetrix/), or through the [download page](https://bgee.org/?page=download&action=proc_values "Bgee Processed expression values download page") by selecting the species of interest and then by clicking in the button `Download signal intensities`.
+The processed expression values download files can be retrieved per experiment for a specific species, accessed through [FTP](/ftp/current/download/processed_expr_values/affymetrix/), or through the [download page](/download/processed-expression-values "Bgee Processed expression values download page") by selecting the species of interest and then by clicking in the button `Download signal intensities`.
 By using the web-page all the processed data related to the species are download, this means all the experiments are automatically download.
 In the folder directory all the files (if more then 1 experiment) are organized by experiment identifier and each processed expression values experiment file include all processed data of all samples that belong to the corresponding target experiment.

 Format description of processed expression values download file per experiment identifier.